Coloring ideas for Mussel

 Mussels are small, bivalve mollusks that live in both freshwater and saltwater environments.
 They have two hinged shells that protect their soft bodies.
 Mussels attach themselves to rocks, piers, or other surfaces using strong, thread-like structures called byssal threads.
 They are filter feeders, drawing in water to extract plankton and other tiny nutrients.
 Mussels can live up to 70 years in the wild and are an important part of the aquatic ecosystem, helping to keep the water clean by filtering out particles.

-How to say Mussel in different languages
+How to say Mussel in different languages?

 - English: Mussel